nahidulhasan/git-flow-example/README.md

  Continue your work and use Git like you normally would.

+ Getting a published feature
+ Get a feature published by another user.

+ git flow feature pull origin MYFEATURE
+ You can track a feature on origin by using

+ git flow feature track MYFEATURE

  Finishing a feature branch
  When you’re done with the development work on the feature, the next step is to merge the feature_branch into develop.